Building an Ian Farrier designed

 boat from scratch yourself.
 One of the good reasons to do it yourself is when

-reasons, but money is not one of them.
+money.
 It is an aspect indeed, but in reality it

 is cheaper to buy a used boat.